 Findings

-- LinkedIn discourse was dominated by Longtermism (AGI, superalignment, existential risk), Techno-Hagiography (Altman mythologized as lone-genius hero), and Regulatory Ambivalence (acknowledging the need for regulation while resisting external oversight).
+• On LinkedIn, three imaginaries dominated: Longtermism (AGI, superalignment, existential risk), Techno-Hagiography (mythologizing Altman as a lone-genius hero), and Regulatory Ambivalence (acknowledging regulation while resisting external oversight).

-- LinkedIn also hosted heavy “LinkedIn Talk” (self-promotion, recruitment) and opportunistic crypto discourse riding the controversy.
+• LinkedIn also featured “LinkedIn Talk” (self-promotion, recruitment) and cryptocurrency discourse leveraging the controversy.

-- X/Twitter surfaced counter-imaginaries: Governing Urgency (demanding state regulation, distrusting Big Tech self-regulation) and Intersectionality (highlighting white-male dominance, racism, anti-Palestinian bias, including the Tal Broda controversy).
+• On X/Twitter, counter-imaginaries emerged: Governing Urgency (demanding strong governmental regulation) and Intersectionality (highlighting white-male dominance, racism, and anti-Palestinian bias, including the Tal Broda controversy).

-- A Technological Sublime imaginary emerged around copyright disputes and the unpredictability of black-boxed AI capability.
+• An imaginary of the Technological Sublime emerged around copyright and the black-boxed unpredictability of AI capability.

 Connections